 This course focuses on an individualized approach to personal development and leadership.
 Students will use self-assessments to maximize their own natural abilities, lead teams and interact with others who have strengths and tendencies different from their own.
 In addition, students will understand their own emotional intelligence score and learn strategies to improve their performance and create healthier work relationships.
 PREREQUISITE: 15 credit hours of HCA courses or approval of chair of Healthcare Administration.
 Mode of delivery: web-based.
 3 lecture hours.
-Spring semester.
+Summer and Winter terms.

-HCA 420 Practicum I (3 cr)
+HCA 420 Practicum (2 cr)

 This course offers the opportunity to integrate and apply previously learned health management knowledge and skills.
 The student will become part of a healthcare organization, working closely with professional managers during an 80 hour practicum.
 Student, faculty member and preceptor will mutually agree on management area of study and practicum setting.
 PREREQUISITE: 15 credit hours of HCA courses or approval of chair of Healthcare Administration.
-Mode of delivery: web-based.
-1.22 lecture hour, 5.33 practicum hours (80 contact hours with preceptor).
-Fall, Spring, and Summer semesters.
+Mode of delivery: web-based (45 contact hours with preceptor).
+Summer, Fall, and Winter terms.